syncfusion-content/xamarin-docs/Xamarin/Segmented-Control/Indicating-the-selected-item.md

 ---
 layout: post
-title: Indicating the selected item in Xamarin Segmented Control control | Syncfusion
+title: Indicating the selected item in Xamarin Segmented Control | Syncfusion
-description: Learn here all about Indicating the selected item support in Syncfusion Xamarin Segmented Control (SfSegmentedControl) control and more.
+description: Learn here all about Indicating the selected item support in Syncfusion Xamarin Segmented Control (SfSegmentedControl) and more.
 platform: Xamarin
 control: SegmentedControl
 documentation: ug
 ---

-# Indicating the selected item in Xamarin Segmented Control (SfSegmentedControl)
+# Indicating the selected item in Xamarin Segmented Control

 The segmented control indicates the selected item by differentiating it with text color of the item or using selection strip.